-Finally, you may need to call in a general contractor to repair an area of your home after a mold removal specialist has gone through and rid your home of black mold.
+Finally, you may need to call in a general contractor to repair an area of your home (read our guide on choosing a contractor for renovations), after a mold removal specialist has gone through and rid your home of black mold.
 You may need an expert general contractor to replace the siding, drywall or floors around your home.
 If overflowing water from broken gutters has damaged the foundation of your home (which can happen if too much water gets into the ground), then you’ll need a general contractor to fix your foundation.

 On the whole, mold isn’t necessarily a danger when it is outside of your home.
 In fact, you need to to break down organic matter in your garden and keep its lifecycle going.
 However, if you let mold grow on your home, deck or fence unchecked, then it can work its way into your home — and that’s where the real trouble begins.

 So share with us: How do you prevent mold and mildew from building up on your home, deck or fence?
 We want your best tips, so leave us a comment and let us know how our gutter cleaning and soft washing services can help you prevent mold buildup.